Last reviewed 12 November 2021

 if not medically exempt, warning employees that action will be taken if they don’t have the vaccine

-looking for alternative non-front line jobs for those who still choose not to have the vaccine
+looking for alternative jobs outside the care home for those who still choose not to have the vaccine

 if no alternative job, terminating employment.